 The rapid growth of unstructured data gets a lot of attention.
 Yet structured data is experiencing its own huge expansion.
-This increase in structured data is opening security doors that aren’t receiving enough attention in many organizations.
+This increase is opening security doors that aren’t receiving enough attention in many organizations and making weak database security an increasingly favored attack vector.

 "Database security often gets overlooked," said Tanya Baccam, senior instructor at the Sans Institute.
 "Yet [databases] are increasingly being targeted by attackers."